 Unsatisfactory pump installations are usually characterized by poor suction conditions for the specific liquid being handled.
 Suction conditions should be minimized to prevent vaporization of the liquid.
 If vacuum conditions force the liquid to vaporize, cavitation will occur, resulting in loss of capacity, premature wear and noisy operation.
 When handling high viscosity liquids, the speed of the pump must be reduced and the size of the lines increased to prevent cavitation.
-Consult the factory for NPSH requirements.

-Note: Pipe line friction increases at a rapid rate with an increase in viscosity.
-For a given pump and motor, larger pipe lines are necessary to maintain the same pump pressure when changing from a thin fluid to a thick one.
+Note: Pipeline friction increases at a rapid rate with an increase in viscosity.
+For a given pump and motor, larger pipelines are necessary to maintain the same pump pressure when changing from a thin fluid to a thick one.

-Most Tuthill Series 4000 pumps are supplied with both ports on the same plane.
+Tuthill 4000 Series pumps are supplied with both ports on the same plane.
 Pumps with this type of porting arrangement should always be installed with the ports facing upward to insure proper priming.
 If it is necessary to install the pump with the ports pointing to either side, it is recommended that the top port be the suction port.
-This will prevent gravity induced drainage of fluid through the suction port.
+This will prevent gravity-induced drainage of fluid through the suction port.
 When pipes are installed, an inverted "U" bend should be incorporated into the suction line close to the pump for priming purposes.
+Because of its size, the 4108/4128 pump will not mount onto a NEMA 48 frame motor unless the motor is shimmed approximately 1/4".